All Episodes

 Stay with us.

-I'm looking at the uh flash video of it now, and I can't help but wonder if there are any parts in that helicopter that were made in the United Arab Emirates.
+I'm looking at the flash video of it now, and I can't help but wonder if there are any parts in that helicopter that were made in the United Arab Emirates.

 We are at Summer's Eve.

-Because a bunch of angry feminazis took him out simply because he spoke the truth about diversity on campus and the differences in men and women.
+And by the way this happened, I think we need to change the name from Harvard to Hervord because a bunch of angry feminazis took him out simply because he spoke the truth about diversity on campus and the differences in men and women.

 We're all the same.

-We're all just conditioned differently, but we can all do what everybody else does.
+But we can all do what everybody else does.

 We're all equal.